esamattis/immer-reducer/README.md

-This library by no means requires you to use Typescript but it was written specifically Typescript usage in mind because I was unable to find any other libraries that make Redux usage both boilerplate free and 100% type safe.
+This library by no means requires you to use Typescript but it was written specifically Typescript usage in mind because I was unable to find any other libraries that make Redux usage both terse and 100% type safe.

 The generated `ActionsTypes` object respect the types used in the class